-- Have a cover page consisting of a signed and dated copy of the course's Academic Honor Code (you sign by typing your name). - 2.
-Adhere to the specified word count. - 3.
-Be double-spaced. - 4.
-Be written in 12PT, "Times New Roman" (or something very similar). - 5.
-Have side-margins of 1 inch. - 6.
-Have horizontal alignment that is fully justified. - 7.
-Have no extra space between paragraphs. - 8.
-Have each paragraph begin with a tab indentation. - Have the paper's total word count at the top left corner of the first page. - 10.
-Have a descriptive title (see section on title pages below). - 11.
-Have page numbers (see section on page numbering below). - 12.
-Cite all quotes and other material with footnotes (see section on citing your sources below).
+- 1. Adhere to the specified word count. - 2.
+Be double-spaced. - 3.
+Be written in 12PT, "Times New Roman" (or something very similar). - 4.
+Have side-margins of 1 inch. - 5.
+Have horizontal alignment that is fully justified. - 6.
+Have no extra space between paragraphs. - 7.
+Have each paragraph begin with a tab indentation. - 8.
+Have the paper's total word count at the top left corner of the first page. - 9.
+Have a descriptive title (see section on title pages below). - 10.
+Have page numbers (see section on page numbering below). - Cite all quotes and other material with footnotes (see section on citing your sources below).

-Yes, this is boring, and yes, it is pedantic.
-The point of all these requirements, however, is to allow me to focus more on the contents of your paper and not on your skills (or lack thereof) in design.
-Besides these should also be trivial to follow when using most word processing software.
-To help, I have included a template satisfying these requirements on the course website.
+Yes, this is a bland design, and yes, these are extremely pedantic requirements.
+Their purpose, however, is to allow me to focus on the contents of your paper and not on your skills (or lack thereof) in design.
+In addition, following them demonstrates that you are being minimally careful and consistent in your presentation.
+Besides these requirements should be trivial to follow when using most word processing software.